sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ## Benefits to the Ecosystem

-For system developers and operators, this talk
+For system developers and operators, this talk introduces an elastic scheduling for machine learning workload.
 For model developers, this talk how to
 For contributors in the ecosystem, this talk